 There are also opportunities to be part of the School Council and Eco Squad, and in Year 6 to become School Prefects.
 These roles develop the children’s sense of responsibility and citizenship skills.

-All children also attend an annual residential trip at the end of the year.
+All children from Years 3 to 6 also attend an annual residential trip at the end of the year.